graphtrek/stableips/docs/TEST_TOKEN_DEPLOYMENT.md

 1. ✅ Contracts deployed on Sepolia
 2. ✅ Addresses added to application.properties
 3. ✅ Test minting works in Remix
-4. → Restart StableIPs application
+4. → Restart StableIPS application
 5. → Create new user - should receive USDC/DAI automatically
 6. → Verify balances on wallet dashboard